Image Description Elements

 Collections on SUSE

-On SUSE based distributions collections are names patterns and are
+On SUSE-based distributions, collections are called patterns and are

 just simple packages.
 To get the names of the patterns such that

-they can be used in a namedCollection type the following command:
+they can be used in a namedCollection type, use the following command:

-with the name “patterns-” are representing a pattern package.
+with the name “patterns-” represent a pattern package.

 Note